 Biography

 Mackenzie Roth was born and raised in Calgary, AB.
 She works primarily through the medium of glass and metals, however she doesn’t ever limit herself and likes to create with whatever she believes will communicate her idea strongest.
-She holds a BFA in Glass with a minor in Jewelry and Metals from the Alberta University of the Arts and working as the head graphic designer and social media director for Sentry Box Cards (while she isn’t working for her own business endeavors!).
+She holds a BFA in Glass with a minor in Jewelry and Metals from the Alberta University of the Arts and is currently a practicing tattoo artist under the name “FluFur Tattoo”.

 Read 2022 Alberta University of the Arts graduating BFA thesis: